 One (1) year of experience in a hospital setting at the level of a Pharmacy Technician may be substituted for the completion of a recognized Pharmacy Technician training program.

 Incumbents in this class must possess and maintain a certification as a Pharmacy Technician issued by the Pharmacy Technician Certification Board (PTCB) in accordance with C.G.S.
 Sec 20-598a.

 Incumbents in this class must possess and maintain CT Pharmacy Technician registration with the Department of Consumer Protection.

 Incumbents in this class may be required to travel.

 Incumbents in this class may be required to possess and retain a valid Motor Vehicle Operator's license.

 Incumbents in this class must be able to stand and/or walk for assigned shift; may have exposure to communicable and/or infectious diseases; may be exposed to disagreeable conditions and may be required to do some lifting.

-This replaces the existing specification for the class of Pharmacy Technician Coordinator in Salary Group FK 15 approved effective November 25, 2016.
-(Revised to modify Special Requirements) Action No. 18-060
+This replaces the existing specification for the class of Pharmacy Technician Coordinator (40 Hour) in Salary Group FK 15 approved effective October 12, 2018.
+(Revised to add Acknowledgement section and modify content) Final No. 23-094